Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 You're welcome.

-I am going for the jugular, I'm afraid.
+When you come for Lord of the Rings, I am going for the jugular, I'm afraid.

-But we are going to talk about this in particular, this line, because I don't think the Lord of the Rings is boring.
+But we are going to talk about this in particular, this line, because I don't think The Lord of the Rings is boring.

-I think most people will um agree that it's a very captivating series that draws you in immediately.
+I think most people will agree that it's a very captivating series that draws you in immediately.

 They're still missing to this day.

-But more than that, more than that, right.
+But more than that, right?

-You can still look at it in an objective way and you say, I get why it's brilliant, I get why people adore it.
+You can still look at it in an objective way and you say, I get why it's brilliant.

 It's just not my thing.